bgamari/ghc-wiki-import/view-patterns-new.md

-The one way in which pattern synonyms are better than view patterns is that they define by-construction bi-directional maps.
+The one way in which pattern synonyms are better than view patterns is thatn they define by-construction bi-directional maps.
 Example

 ```wiki